abyssalen/legacy-rsfs/README.md

 let read_data: Vec<u8> = fs.read(IndexType::MIDI_INDEX_TYPE, file_entry_id)?;
 ```

-Files that are in other indexes other than the `IndexType::ARCHIVE_INDEX_TYPE` are compressed with
+Note: files in indexes other than the `IndexType::ARCHIVE_INDEX_TYPE` are compressed with
 GZIP.
 #### Decompressing data

 legacy-rsfs supports BZIP2 and GZIP for compression and decompression.

-Using the same data from above, let's decompress it with GZIP as an example:
+Using the example from [Reading data from the cache](#reading-data-from-the-cache), let's decompress it with GZIP:
 ```rust
 use legacy-rsfs::compression;
 use legacy-rsfs::filesystem::FileSystem;